 In fifth, sixth, and seventh grades, they visited camps.
 Well, most of them did.
 In fifth grade, my daughter went with them to a camp, but I think it was one night.
 It wasn’t her favorite night, and frankly, it wasn’t mine either.
-I was one of the overnight chaperones, along with my friend, Leah.
+I was one of the overnight chaperones, along with another mom.

 The kids weren’t allowed to take snacks, which can make for unhappy little girls.
 I will admit it: I took a few “not messy” snacks for them.
 I knew those girls weren’t going to eat the dinner they were served.
 Shhhh!

 The cabin was fine.
 It was a cabin.
 The bathroom was even fine.
 The mattresses, however, were those thin mattresses covered in plastic.
 They make noise every time someone rolls over.